Home for Global Students

 Top 1.
 Udemy

-Udemy, Inc. is an education technology company, founded in May 2010 by Eren Bali, Gagan Biyani, and Oktay Caglar.
+Udemy, Inc. is one of interactive learning platforms, founded in May 2010 by Eren Bali, Gagan Biyani, and Oktay Caglar.
 It is the top one online learning platforms and one of online courses websites.
 It is based in San Francisco, California, United States, with hubs in Denver, Colorado; Dublin, Ireland; Austin, Texas; Melbourne, Australia; İstanbul, Turkey, and Gurgaon, India.
 As of September 30, 2024, the platform claimed to have nearly 75 million learners with over one billion course enrollments.
 The platform offers over 250,000 courses, and more than 75,000 instructors teaching courses in 75 languages.
 Students take courses primarily to improve job-related skills.
 Some courses generate credit toward technical certification.
 Udemy attracts corporate trainers seeking to create coursework for employees of their company.

 Top 2.
 Coursera

-Coursera Inc. is an American global massive open online course provider.
+Coursera Inc. is an American global massive open online course provider and one of best online learning platforms.
 It is one of online learning platforms and one of online education platforms which provides professional development e-learning programs.
 It was founded in 2012 by Stanford University computer science professors Andrew Ng and Daphne Koller.
 Coursera works with universities and other organizations to offer online courses, certifications, and degrees in a variety of subjects.
 As of 2023, more than 300 universities and companies were offering courses through Coursera, and by 2024, the number of courses available had risen to approximately 7,000.

 Top 3. edX

-edX is a US for-profit online education platform owned by 2U since 2021.
+edX is a US for-profit online education platform owned by 2U since 2021 and one of best learning apps.
 It is one of online learning platforms and one of interactive learning platforms which provides online education courses.
 The platform’s main focus is to manage a variety of offerings, including elite brand bootcamps. edX courses consist of weekly learning sequences.
 Each learning sequence is composed of short videos interspersed with interactive learning exercises, where students can immediately practice the concepts from the videos.
-The courses often include tutorial videos that are similar to small on-campus discussion groups, an online textbook, and an online discussion forum where students can post and review questions and comments to each other and teaching assistants.
-Where applicable, online laboratories are incorporated into the course.
-For example, in edX’s first MOOC – a circuits and electronics course – students built virtual circuits in an online lab.

 Top 4.
 Thinkific